MARTHA WINTER

 A R T I S T ' S S T A T E M E N T

-Whilst the sources of my work remain constant the means of realisation has gone through several changes.
-I began drawing onto flattened soil in the studio as a way of exploring geometry (which literally means measure of the earth).
+Whilst the influences of my work remain constant the means of realisation has gone through several changes.
+Whilst observing the agricultural environment around me, I began drawing onto flattened soil in the studio as a way of exploring geometry and the patterns in the landscape.
 Due to the ephemeral nature of this work, regular photographs were made.
 I began working in the landscape, making larger marks with a spade and creating varying patterns and textures by seeding areas.
-The resulting photographs, some taken from a aeroplane, played with a sense of scale, making connections with micro and macro worlds, that whilst appearing abstract had clearly existed.
+The resulting photographs, some taken from an aeroplane played with a sense of scale, making connections with micro and macro worlds, that whilst appearing abstract had clearly existed.

 Recognising a desire to directly present the materials, whose substance could only be alluded to via the camera, I began to experiment with techniques to make the work permanent.
 I realised that by presenting the actual materials away from their environment, I was able to communicate more generally about aspects of order, complexity and the physical nature of matter.

 Through my work I continue to explore my obsession with geometry.
 Through the use of actual materials I can reference landscape and by reducing compositional elements to the minimum and can explore natural pattern.
 I am interested in using repetition to emphasise the organic ordering of parts to create heavily textured surfaces.
-I aim to create pieces that provoke contemplation on the similarity and complexity of mathematical patterns in our universe.
+I aim to create pieces that provoke contemplation on the similarity and complexity of mathematical patterns around us.

 Back to Top